Astros vs. Phillies Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will send Cristian Javier (2-0) to the mound for his sixth start this season.
+- The Astros will send Jose Urquidy (1-2) to the mound for his sixth start this season.

-- In five starts this season, he's earned a quality start in two of them.
+- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

-- Javier has pitched five or more innings in five straight games and will look to extend that streak.
+- Urquidy has made two starts of five or more innings in five chances this season, and averages 4.4 frames when he pitches.

 |Opponent